tfgg/yournextmep/_candidates/eu2014/libdem/joanna-corbin.md

 person: joanna-corbin
 region: west-midlands
 party: libdem
-title: West Midlands - Liberal Democrats - Joanna Corbin
+title: Joanna Corbin is running for MEP in West Midlands for the Liberal Democrats
 incumbent: false
 ---